Galt Red Wings

-The Galt Red Wings were a Canadian junior ice hockey team based in Galt, Ontario, now a part of the city of Cambridge.
-They played in the Ontario Hockey Association (OHA) from 1944 to 1947 and were operated as an affiliate of the Detroit Red Wings.
-Their home arena was the Galt Arena Gardens.
+The Galt Red Wings were a Canadian junior ice hockey team based in Galt, Ontario.
+They played in the Ontario Hockey Association (OHA) from 1943 to 1947 and were operated as an affiliate of the Detroit Red Wings.
+Their home arena was the Galt Arena Gardens, and were also known as the Galt Canadians and Galt Kist Canadians during the 1943–44 OHA season.
+Galt were finalists for the J. Ross Robertson Cup in 1945 and 1947, but lost to Toronto St. Michael's Majors both times in four consecutive games.